The Best Outdoor Dining Patios in Asheville

 We feel we need to give the Mellow Mushroom its own patio shout out -- it received the second highest number of votes from fans and it gets extra points for style!
 Decorated with bowling balls, a pretty psychedelic sculpture that was once Ronald McDonald and plenty of other conversation pieces, it's the perfect place to do some people-watching as you bite into a fresh slice of pizza.

 Carmel's Kitchen and Bar also received its fair share of votes and can lay claim to having one of the largest patios in downtown Asheville.
 Enjoy the creative and casual cuisine at this eatery in Asheville's historic Grove Arcade building.
-Twisted Laurel also gets high marks for its patio that sits across the street from downtown's Pack Square Park -- Asheville's main gathering place for festivals and events.
+Daphne at Twisted Laurel also gets high marks for its patio that sits across the street from downtown's Pack Square Park -- Asheville's main gathering place for festivals and events.
 The patio is decorated with live plants and twinkling string lights add to the ambiance.

 Bouchon, has a pleasant patio area, perfect for relaxing with a glass of wine and some good friends.